mrocklin/slides/slides.md

 But they are restricted to memory.

-TODO: expand
+This is ok for 95% of cases, what about the other 5%?

 ## Computational projects

-Lots of projects try to correct this
+Many excellent streaming, out-of-core, or distributed alternatives exist

 **NumPy-like**

+*   DistArray
+*   Sci-DB
-*   Distarray
+*   Elemental
-*   SciDB
+*   PETSc, Trillinos
 *   Biggus
 *   ...

 **Pandas-like**

 *   PyTables
-*   SQL (Postgres, SQLite, ...)
+*   SQLAlchemy (Postgres, SQLite, MySQL, ...)
 *   The HDFS world
     *   Hadoop (Pig, Hive, ...)
     *   Spark